Drakelid/syslogger/README.md

    ```
    Logs will be stored in the `logs/` directory on the host.

-2. Point your ASUS router's syslog settings to the IP address of the Docker host on port `514` (UDP or TCP).
+2. Point your ASUS router's syslog settings to the IP address of the Docker host on the configured port (default `514`).

 3. Check `logs/syslog.log` for incoming messages.